breuerfelix/breuerfelix.github.io/_posts/18-04-24-Nginx-Server-Blocks.md

     server_name example.com;

-    #include ssl custom settings for more safety and faster loading
+    # include SSL custom settings for more safety and faster loading
-    #optional (see chapter 'SSL optimization')
+    # optional (see chapter 'SSL optimization')
     #include /path/to/ssl/optimization.conf;

     ssl_certificate /path/to/certificate.pem;
     ssl_certificate_key /path/to/certificate.pem;

-    #zero mean unlimited. you can upload any filesize you want
+    # zero means unlimited.
+You can upload any file size you want
     client_max_body_size 0;
     underscores_in_headers on;